learn-co-curriculum/academy-xi-javascript-promises/README.md

 The fetch is executed in the first line and immediately returns a Promise with status _pending_.
 The `then()` method will not be called until the execution of the `fetch()` is complete.
-At that point, the value returned by the fetch (in this case, the joke) is automatically passed into the first `then()`.
+At that point, the value returned by the fetch (in this case, JSON containing the joke) is automatically passed into the first `then()`.
 We capture the value by assigning a parameter name (`resp`) so we can use it in the callback function we've specified.
-In this case, the callback calls the `json()` method on `resp`, which will translate the response received from the API into JSON.
+In this case, the callback calls the `json()` method on `resp`, to convert the JSON into JavaScript data structures we can interact with easily.

 The `json()` method is _also_ asynchronous so it, too, returns a Promise.
-This means its eventual return value (the JSON-ified joke) can _also_ be handled using `then()`.
+This means its eventual return value (the joke object) can _also_ be handled using `then()`.
 As before, the return value is automatically passed into `then()` when the `json()` method resolves, captured by specifying a parameter name for it (`data`), and, finally, logged to the console.

 In each step, the `then()` method automatically calls its callback as soon as the preceding promise is resolved, and passes in the value it receives.